-- The difference between the claim and the accused’s product or method is not an essential part of the patented invention;
+- the difference between the claim and the accused product does not constitute an essential part of the patented invention;

-- The patented invention can achieve the same purpose and effect even if such differing element is replaced with the technology used in the accused’s product or method;
+- the invention can achieve the same purpose and function, even if the distinguishing element is replaced by the technology used in the accused’s product or method;

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-Q: To what extent are courts obligated to consider previous cases that have covered issues similar to those pertaining to a dispute?
+Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?